 There are many resins contained in pasteurized foods, and they may cause hardening and assimilation of matter within the throat.
 This can also lead to tonsil stones.

-It is true, that some dairy products may cause mucus, but most scientists now believe pasteurized products do not necessary cause mucus.
+It is true, that some dairy products may cause mucus, but most scientists now believe pasteurized products do not necessary cause mucus and may even lead to snoring.
 Mucus is the body’s defence against a foreign organism or a compound it does not recognize.
 Calcium may possibly cause tonsil stones, but this is very unlikely.

 Bacteria can cause tonsil stones, and the bad smell that you notice when you have tonsil stones, is a direct result of sulphur compounds produced by bacteria.
 Some bacteria can even harden and clump together, and this will lead to tonsil stones forming in the folds of the tonsils.